akseidel/pywordletool/README.md

 * **Special Pattern** allows one to quickly introduce a custom require or exclude filter pattern that can operate on letter position. **Special Pattern** was initially intended for adjacent letter patterns such as TT, ITE, GHT or SS.
 One might use this to compare the number of words having a **SS** pattern versus **S.S** or **S..S** patterns where the period character, "**.**", means 'any letter'.
 The pattern **S..S** shows words having any two letters between S letters like the words SMUSH and TSARS.  **Special Pattern** is the only way to require multiple instances of the same letter, like TT.

 * **Special Pattern** turns out to be especially useful for spotting words groups in part because its setting is independent of the Exclude and Require Position controls.
-Thus you can very quickly set and then clear **Special Pattern** without affecting one's thought train.
+Thus, you can very quickly set and then clear **Special Pattern** without affecting one's thought train.

 * **Pick A Random** highlights a random word in the current showing word list.
 There is a point when narrowing down the list of possible words where the higher ranking words are biased against words containing low ranking letters.
 Any one of the words shown could be the Wordle word.
 This feature is intended for use when the list has become small where you can surmise the correct word would be a random selection.